-In this example, we will extract the values of a statistic from a volume, using the coordinates along the length of a bundle.
+In this example, we will we will extract the values of a statistic from a volume, using the coordinates along the length of a bundle.
 These are called tract profiles

 One of the challenges of extracting tract profiles is that some of the streamlines in a bundle may diverge significantly from the bundle in some locations.
 To overcome this challenge, we will use a strategy similar to that described in [Yeatman2012]: We will weight the contribution of each streamline to the bundle profile based on how far this streamline is from the mean trajectory of the bundle at that location.

 To get started, we will grab the bundles that were extracted in the bundle extraction example.
-If the example has not been run yet, these files don’t yet exist, and we’ll need to run that example:
+If the example hasn’t been run yet, these files don’t yet exist, and we’ll need to run that example:

 Either way, we can use the dipy.io API to read in the bundles from file. load_trk returns both the streamlines, as well as header information.